Am0stafa/React-clothing-store/README.md

 ## 👨🏻‍💻 About the project

  This is an E-commerce application similar to Shopify using React, Redux, React Router, Context API, Firebase, Stripe + more.
-This is going to be a full stack app (MERN stack), using Firebase.
+This is going to be a full stack app using Firebase.

  - React